 - First U.S.-market Volkswagen to be fitted with all-LED headlights

-Detroit/Herndon — The e-Golf is Volkswagen’s first fully electric vehicle for the U.S., due to go on sale in select states in the fourth quarter of 2014.
-The new model is part of a structured powertrain strategy that will lead to the timely introduction of new and alternative drive systems, and is a part of Volkswagen’s holistic approach to sustainability, Think Blue.
+Herndon — The 2015 e-Golf is Volkswagen’s first fully electric vehicle for the U.S., due to go on sale in select states in the fourth quarter of 2014.
+The all-new model is part of a structured powertrain strategy that will lead to the introduction of new and highly efficient drive systems, and is part of Volkswagen’s holistic approach to sustainability called Think Blue®.
 Volkswagen has stated that it aims to be the world leader in e-mobility among automakers by 2018.

-Although Volkswagen has sold more than 30 million Golf models worldwide, this is the first zero tailpipe emissions, fully electric version of the car that will be sold to the public.
-The e-Golf is available in five-door form only and is immediately recognizable by its unique aluminum-alloy wheels and by its LED headlights, the first time they have been used as standard on a U.S.-market Volkswagen.
+Although Volkswagen has sold more than 30 million Golf models worldwide, this is the first model sold that produces zero tailpipe emissions and operates fully on electric power.
+The e-Golf is available in four-door form only and is immediately recognizable by its unique aluminum-alloy wheels and LED headlights, the first VW to be equipped with the technology in the U.S.-market.
 The LED headlights are more energy-efficient than Bi-Xenon systems, yet produce more light.
 Featuring a signature C-shaped design, the highly efficient LED daytime running lights are a distinguishing feature of all Volkswagen electric vehicles and come standard on the e-Golf.
 Another striking feature is the blue colored accent line that travels across the top of the radiator grille and is matched by blue accents throughout the interior.
-The blue accent appears on all efficient Volkswagen models (including all plug-ins) and consciously aligns the e-Golf with Volkswagen’s Think Blue® sustainability campaign.
+The blue accent appears on all efficient Volkswagen models (including all plug-ins) and consciously aligns the e-Golf and other models with Volkswagen’s global Think Blue initiative.

 The e-Golf is powered by a 115-horsepower electric motor.
-From a standing start the EEM-85 synchronous permanent-magnet AC motor develops an impressive 199 pound-feet of torque, allowing the e-Golf to reach 25 mph from rest in 4.2 seconds and to get to 62 mph in approximately 10.4 seconds.
+From a standing start the EEM-85 synchronous permanent-magnet AC motor develops an impressive, class-leading 199 pound-feet of torque, allowing the e-Golf to reach 25 mph from rest in 4.2 seconds and to get to 60 mph in approximately 10 seconds.
 Top speed is electronically limited to 87 mph.

-The high-performance 12,000-rpm motor and the single-speed EQ270 transmission form a compact unit: the EQ270 also incorporates an integrated differential and an electro-mechanical parking brake.
-The motor and transmission was developed in-house and is made at Volkswagen’s components plant in Kassel, Germany.
+The high-performance 12,000-rpm motor and the single-speed EQ270 transmission form a compact unit; the EQ270 also incorporates an integrated differential and an electro-mechanical parking brake.
+The motor and transmission were developed in-house and are made at Volkswagen’s components plant in Kassel, Germany.

-Depending on driving style and charging behavior, the average range for the e-Golf is between 70 and 90 miles, while maximum range is approximately 115 miles.
-Helping ensure optimal range in cold weather is a newly developed heat pump that is part of the e-Golf’s comprehensive list of standard equipment.
+Depending on driving style and charging behavior, the average real world range for the e-Golf is between 70 and 90 miles, while maximum range is approximately 115 miles.
+Helping ensure optimal performance in cold weather is a newly developed heat pump.
 The pump uses both ambient air and heat from the drive system components to heat the cabin rather than relying solely on the high-voltage heater, helping to reduce on-board electrical consumption significantly, especially in winter driving.

-Lithium-ion battery.
 The Golf A7 was developed from the outset to be one of the most efficient compact Battery Electric Vehicles (BEV) available.
 As the Modular Transverse Matrix (MQB) architecture that underpins the new Golf A7 is so flexible, Volkswagen was able to integrate the lithium-ion battery in a space-saving frame in the vehicle floor, under the front and rear seats and in the center tunnel.
-Like the electric motor and the transmission, the battery was also developed in-house at Volkswagen and is made at the company’s facility in Braunschweig, Germany.
+Like the electric motor and the transmission, the battery pack was also developed in-house at Volkswagen and is made at the company’s facility in Braunschweig, Germany.
 Volkswagen partnered with Panasonic to develop the battery chemistry for the lithium-ion cells used in the battery.

-The lithium-ion battery accounts for 701 pounds of the e-Golf model’s 3090-pound curb weight.
+The lithium-ion battery accounts for 701 pounds of the e-Golf model’s 3,090-pound curb weight.
 It is composed of a total of 264 individual prismatic cells, which are integrated into 27 modules (each with six or twelve cells).
 Collectively, the cells have a nominal rating of 323 volts, with an overall capacity of 24.2 kWh.
-A battery management controller (BMC) performs diagnosis and monitoring functions and also regulates the temperature balance in the battery junction controller (the interface to the motor’s energy supply).
+A battery management controller performs diagnosis and monitoring functions and also regulates the temperature balance in the battery junction controller (the interface to the motor’s energy supply).
 When the car is not in use or in the event of a collision, power from the battery is automatically cut off.
 To combat extreme temperature conditions, the battery management controller utilizes intelligent thermal control to ensure that temperatures inside the battery remain within the ideal range for optimal performance.